awsdocs/ec2-image-builder-user-guide/doc_source/create-image-recipes.md

   + **Image name** – Pre\-selected, based on the combination of source image choices you made for the existing recipe\.
 However, if you change the **Select image** option, you lose the pre\-selected **Image name**\.
   + **Auto\-versioning options** – does *not* match your base recipe\.
 This defaults to the **Use selected OS version** option\.
 **Important**
 If you are using semantic versioning to kick off pipeline builds, make sure you change this value to **Use latest available OS version**\.
+To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 ------
 #### [ Custom AMI ]